unicef/publicgoods-toolkit/procurement.md

-**KEY RECOMMENDATION**: Conduct FOSS-specific outreach early in the RFP lifecycle and ensure solicitations are promoted in media specifically aimed at open source developers, not just at government software vendors (in alignment with your agency's ethics and procurement rules).
+**KEY RECOMMENDATION**: Conduct FOSS-specific outreach early in the RFP lifecycle and ensure solicitations are promoted in media specifically aimed at open-source developers, not just at government software vendors (in alignment with your agency's ethics and procurement rules).